Sexting in Florida

 A second sexting offense is a fist degree misdemeanor, punishable by up to one year of jail, one year of probation (combination of jail and probation may not exceed one year), and a $1,000 fine.

 A third or subsequent sexting offense is a third degree felony, punishable by up to 5 years in prison, 5 years of probation (combination of prison and probation may not exceed 5 years), and a $5,000 fine.

 Each photograph or video is a separate offense unless a group of such is sent within a 24 hour period.

 Possible Defenses for Juvenile Sexting Charges

 Sexting is a crime where the consequences get progressively harsher upon each conviction, so it is very important to hire the right defense attorney.
 The criminal defense team at NeJame Law is experienced and will provide you with the best defense possible.
-We are available 7 days a week.
-Call us today at 407.500.0000 or fill out the online form located on this page and we will contact you shortly.
 Your privacy is important to us and we will keep your information confidential.